core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 However, a sender can use the pairwise mode to protect a message sent to (but not intended for) multiple recipients, if interested in a response from only one of them.
 For instance, this is useful to support the address discovery service defined in {{ssec-pre-conditions}}, when a single 'kid' value is indicated in the payload of a request sent to multiple recipients, e.g. over multicast.

-The Group Manager MAY indicate that the group uses also the pairwise mode, as part of the group data provided to candidate group members when joining the group.
+The Group Manager indicates that the group uses (also) the pairwise mode, as part of the group data provided to candidate group members when joining the group.

 ## Pre-Conditions ## {#ssec-pre-conditions}